CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 14. Defining Classes/README.md

 <return_type> MethodWithParamsOfT(T param)
 	As a result of implementation of the method:
 T MethodWithReturnTypeOfT(<params>)
-As we already guessed, using our example, we can adapt the methods Shelter(…) and Release(…), respectively:
+As we already guessed, using our example, we can adapt the methods Shelter(...) and Release(...), respectively:
 	As a method of unknown type parameter T: public void Shelter(T newAnimal)
 {
-	// Method's body goes here …
+	// Method's body goes here ...
 }
 	And a method, which returns a result of unknown type T: public T Release(int i)
 {
-	// Method's body goes here …
+	// Method's body goes here ...
 }
 As we already know when we create an object from our class shelter and replace the unknown type with a specific one (e.g. Cat), during the execution of the program, the above methods will have the following form:
 	The parameter of method Shelter will be of type Cat: public void Shelter(Cat newAnimal)
 {
-	// Method's body goes here …
+	// Method's body goes here ...
 }
 	The method Release will return a result of type Cat: public Cat Release(int i)
 {
-	// Method's body goes here …
+	// Method's body goes here ...
 }
 Typifying (Generics) – Behind the Scenes
 Before we continue, let’s us explain what happens into the memory of the computer, when we work with generic classes.